Clinical Trials Logo

 References & Publications (9)

-Barete S, Assous N, de Gennes C, Grandpeix C, Feger F, Palmerini F, Dubreuil P, Arock M, Roux C, Launay JM, Fraitag S, Canioni D, Billemont B, Suarez F, Lanternier F, Lortholary O, Hermine O, Francès C. Systemic mastocytosis and bone involvement in a cohort of 75 patients.
+Barete S, Assous N, de Gennes C, Grandpeix C, Feger F, Palmerini F, Dubreuil P, Arock M, Roux C, Launay JM, Fraitag S, Canioni D, Billemont B, Suarez F, Lanternier F, Lortholary O, Hermine O, Frances C. Systemic mastocytosis and bone involvement in a cohort of 75 patients.
 Ann Rheum Dis.
 2010 Oct;69(10):1838-41. doi: 10.1136/ard.2009.124511.
 Epub 2010 Jun 22. — View Citation

 Cummings SR, San Martin J, McClung MR, Siris ES, Eastell R, Reid IR, Delmas P, Zoog HB, Austin M, Wang A, Kutilek S, Adami S, Zanchetta J, Libanati C, Siddhanti S, Christiansen C; FREEDOM Trial.
 Denosumab for prevention of fractures in postmenopausal women with osteoporosis.
 N Engl J Med.
 2009 Aug 20;361(8):756-65. doi: 10.1056/NEJMoa0809493.
 Epub 2009 Aug 11.
-Erratum in: N Engl J Med.
+Erratum In: N Engl J Med.
 2009 Nov 5;361(19):1914. — View Citation

 Edwards BJ, Bunta AD, Lane J, Odvina C, Rao DS, Raisch DW, McKoy JM, Omar I, Belknap SM, Garg V, Hahr AJ, Samaras AT, Fisher MJ, West DP, Langman CB, Stern PH.
 Bisphosphonates and nonhealing femoral fractures: analysis of the FDA Adverse Event Reporting System (FAERS) and international safety efforts: a systematic review from the Research on Adverse Drug Events And Reports (RADAR) project.
 J Bone Joint Surg Am.
-2013 Feb 20;95(4):297-307. doi: 10.2106/JBJS.K.01181.
-Review. — View Citation
+2013 Feb 20;95(4):297-307. doi: 10.2106/JBJS.K.01181. — View Citation

 Frenzel L, Hermine O. Mast cells and inflammation.
 Joint Bone Spine.
 2013 Mar;80(2):141-5. doi: 10.1016/j.jbspin.2012.08.013.
-Epub 2012 Oct 30.
-Review. — View Citation
+Epub 2012 Oct 30. — View Citation

 Johnson MR, Verstovsek S, Jorgensen JL, Manshouri T, Luthra R, Jones DM, Bueso-Ramos CE, Medeiros LJ, Huh YO.
 Utility of the World Heath Organization classification criteria for the diagnosis of systemic mastocytosis in bone marrow.
 Mod Pathol.
 2009 Jan;22(1):50-7. doi: 10.1038/modpathol.2008.141.
 Epub 2008 Sep 19. — View Citation

-Rabenhorst A, Christopeit B, Leja S, Gerbaulet A, Kleiner S, Förster A, Raap U, Wickenhauser C, Hartmann K. Serum levels of bone cytokines are increased in indolent systemic mastocytosis associated with osteopenia or osteoporosis.
+Rabenhorst A, Christopeit B, Leja S, Gerbaulet A, Kleiner S, Forster A, Raap U, Wickenhauser C, Hartmann K. Serum levels of bone cytokines are increased in indolent systemic mastocytosis associated with osteopenia or osteoporosis.
 J Allergy Clin Immunol.
 2013 Nov;132(5):1234-1237.e7. doi: 10.1016/j.jaci.2013.06.019.
-Epub 2013 Jul 31. — View Citation
+Epub 2013 Jul 31.
+No abstract available. — View Citation

 Rossini M, Zanotti R, Viapiana O, Tripi G, Idolazzi L, Biondan M, Orsolini G, Bonadonna P, Adami S, Gatti D. Zoledronic acid in osteoporosis secondary to mastocytosis.
 Am J Med.
 2014 Nov;127(11):1127.e1-1127.e4. doi: 10.1016/j.amjmed.2014.06.015.
 Epub 2014 Jun 20. — View Citation

 Theoharides TC, Valent P, Akin C. Mast Cells, Mastocytosis, and Related Disorders.
 N Engl J Med.
 2015 Jul 9;373(2):163-72. doi: 10.1056/NEJMra1409760.
-Review. — View Citation
+No abstract available. — View Citation

 van der Veer E, Arends S, van der Hoek S, Versluijs JB, de Monchy JGR, Oude Elberink JNG, van Doormaal JJ.
 Predictors of new fragility fractures after diagnosis of indolent systemic mastocytosis.
 J Allergy Clin Immunol.
 2014 Dec;134(6):1413-1421. doi: 10.1016/j.jaci.2014.05.003.
 Epub 2014 Jun 27. — View Citation